abisummers/abisummers.github.io/src/content/guide/montmartre.md

 Entrance to this museum costs 15€ (full price, adult).
 I would recommend giving yourself at least 1 hour 30 to enjoy the museum, there's a lot of really interesting history to read about.
 Almost everything in the permanent collection has English translations.
 The main text of the temporary exhibition is translated, but some of the quotes on the walls were only in French.
 I spent 2 hours here between the permanent collection & the temporary exhibit, _Jacques Prévert, le rêveur d’images_.

+<a name="food"></a>

+### Food and drinks

+No day in Paris is complete without food!
+Here are some of my favourite restaurants in the area (and I'm sure there's many more!)

+- Le bon, la butte (french)
+- Breizh café Abbesses (French)
+- Bouillon Pigalle (french)
+- In bocca al lupo (italian)
+- Enishi (japanese)
+- Nakatsu (japanese)
+- L'Atelier Dürüm (turkish)

+I have a custom google map with pinned places all across Paris that you can access [here](https://www.google.com/maps/d/viewer?mid=117w2uwIFA2aieW8BoL4KOY-7JlBs3_g&ll=48.8585024429216%2C2.3323640499999954&z=13)

 <a name="book-a-tour"></a>

 ### Book a tour

 There's so much more to montmartre than what I could possible write here!
 If you're interested in a private tour, you can contact me via email at **[contact@abisummers.com](mailto:contact@abisummers.com)**

 <a name="map"></a>